CatimaLoyalty/Android/CONTRIBUTING.md

 ## Code Changes

+Note: submitting LLM ("AI") generated code is strongly discouraged, as such code is often (subtly) incorrect or overcomplicated (for example: unnecessarily pulling in extra libraries for functionality already covered by existing libraries).
+It also often makes unrelated changes that increase the risk of introducing new issues and complicates reviewing.
+Even when it doesn't do any of the before mentioned things, it will often not fit the coding style and flow of existing code, requiring excessive refactoring.

+While we cannot ever control or be sure if LLMs were used to generate the submitted code, it is your responsibility to ensure that whatever code you submit is correct and fits within the design of existing code.
+It is never acceptable to defend a change by stating a LLM suggested it.

+This is a personal plea more than anything: please understand that writing code is the easy part.
+The hard part is making sure the code fits the design of the rest of the application and is maintainable.
+Reviewing is a very time-consuming task for this reason.
+Please do not use LLMs to quickly generate a "fix" and moving the cost of labor to me as a reviewer.
+If you do use LLMs to generate part of your code, please be open about this, explain what was generated how and how you confirmed and refactored the code to fit the project and minimized risk.

+Please never submit LLM-generated code as-is.

 ### Test Your Code

 There are four possible tests you can run to verify your code.
 The first